encoredev/encore/docs/tutorials/booking-system.md

 Right now the availability is hardcoded to 9:00 - 17:00.
 Let's add the functionality to let our admin users customize this.

-To do that we start by add another migration file, this time to add our `avilability` table.
+Let's start by adding another migration file, this time to create an `avilability` table.

 🥐 Create a file called `2_add_availability.up.sql` inside the `booking/db/migrations` folder.
 Add the following contents to that file: